orangeoceans/minima-morallma/README.md

 However, I don't have a very beefy computer, so I used Google Colab instead, and spent around 10 bucks.

 ### The Subject Matter
-In the 1940s-50s Adorno wrote a collection of aphorisms, which are basically bite-sized texts each ruminating on a subject very roughly encapsulated by an often-cryptic title.
+In the 1940s-50s Adorno wrote *Minima Moralia*, a collection of 153 aphorisms, which are basically bite-sized texts each ruminating on a subject very roughly encapsulated by an often-cryptic title.
 Luckily for us, this provides a very nice format for text generation: the user would give a title as a prompt, and the model would output a corresponding aphorism.
 As an example, consider the following aphorism:

 > Final clarity
 >